PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

 - Addressing performance issues in widget tests
 - **Updating memory bank and rules (`@common`) to formalize orientation handling patterns.**
 - **Building and testing movie-related features (browse, details, ticket booking)**
+- **Conducting code reviews of existing components, particularly in the onboarding feature**

 ## Recent Findings
+- ✅ Code review of onboarding atoms components reveals high quality implementation:
+  - Clean Architecture principles are followed throughout
+  - Proper separation of concerns and component organization
+  - Consistent naming conventions (PascalCase for classes, snake_case for files)
+  - Good code reuse through abstract classes (BaseHeaderText)
+  - Proper input validation with assert statements
+  - Attention to accessibility with Semantics, keys, and labels
+  - Use of context extensions for style, color, and size
+  - Improvement opportunities include:
+    - Adding doc comments for better self-documentation
+    - Adding testId keys for more granular UI testing
+    - Considering additional customization options (fontWeight, border, semanticLabel)

 - ✅ Analyzed onboarding feature implementation:
   - The `OnboardingPage` is a stateful widget that handles orientation changes
   - It uses a `PageController` to control page swiping animations